Light art: Light art installations

 An example of a light art installation was that of artists Mel and Dorothy Tanner, who began adding light to their paintings and sculptures at their studio in Miami, Florida, in 1967.
 This was the same time period as that of Light and Space artists James Turrell and Robert Irwin in Los Angeles, on the opposite U.S. coast.
 The Tanners worked very closely for over 40 years until Mel Tanner died in 1993.
 Their main project was the creation of Lumonics that consists of their light sculptures, live projection, video, electronics and music as a total art installation.
 Author and art historian Michael Betancourt described this conceptual art as a Gesamtkunstwerk in his book The Lumonics Theater: The Art of Mel & Dorothy Tanner, published in 2004.
-Dorothy Tanner, born in 1923, continues her light art from her studio in Denver, and co-directs the Lumonics School of Light Art with Marc Billard.
+Dorothy Tanner, born in 1923, continued her light art from her studio in Denver, and co-directed the Lumonics School of Light Art with Marc Billard, until her death in 2020.